george-lim/firefox-lambda/README.md

 ### Local image building

-Because Firefox Lambda takes a very long time to build, it does not make sense to have GitHub Actions build the image.
-Instead, image building for CI/CD is done locally, and pushed to `ghcr.io/george-lim/firefox-lambda:latest-dev`.
-The `CD` workflow will then build the image from cache, and push the production tags to their respective registries.
+Building Firefox Lambda during CI/CD takes too long.
+Thus, image building for CI/CD is done locally, and cached to `ghcr.io/george-lim/firefox-lambda:latest-dev`.
+The `CD` workflow will then build the image from cache, and push production tags to the respective registries.

 ```bash
 docker login ghcr.io -u george-lim --password-stdin